-This was another fabulous question that came from a YouTube viewer.
+This is another fabulous question that came from a YouTube viewer.
 I love these questions because it gives me a chance to help the viewers out and it opens up conversations in the comment boxes where I always seem to learn more tips, or get asked more questions.
-A mushroom, if you will!

-I have a question, My wife is a nurse and her shoes get contaminated.
+My wife is a nurse and her shoes get contaminated.
 My shoes, lets just say they smell.
 I have thought of throwing them in the washer and dryer,but then thought against it.
 How do you recommend we clean the inside and outside of our shoes?
-Thanks!
-By the way, your videos are awesome.

-That’s a terrific question actually!
-Thanks for our kind words about the videos 🙂 My recommendation for smelly shoes: sprinkle baking soda inside them overnight.
-The next morning, shake out the white stuff and the shoes should be deodorized.
-You can also wash the exterior of the shoe with some dish soap and hot water with an old toothbrush.
-Putting certain shoes in the washing machine can deform them (not a good idea). you can also replace the shoe liners as those are the part of the shoe that absorb the odours.
 For your wife, she can disinfect them by keeping a bottle of disinfecting spray with her and lightly misting the exterior of her shoes and the soles after each shift.
 Depending on what she likes, she can make up a spray bottle filled with 10 drops of lavender or tea tree essential oil (natural disinfectants) in distilled water, or she can use plan hydrogen peroxide in a spray bottle and spritz her shoes with that.
-Just check an inconspicuous area to make sure the shoes are colourfast first!
-Let me know how this works.
-I’ve received a lot of shoe-related questions!
-Thanks again 🙂
+Just check an inconspicuous area to make sure the shoes are colorfast first!

 Essentially, the key takeaways are: